DamianOtto/II_Project/README.md

   ![](https://i.imgur.com/5CZyIJ4.png)

-  View the enab;ed and disabled settings for all units.
+  View the enabled and disabled settings for all units.
 Optionally, limit the type of unit.

     >$ systemctl list -unit -files --type=service
   Or just ony failed.